-- Wrong physical connections - For a wired connection, make sure that the numbered LAN port LED is lit for the port to which you are connected. - Check that the appropriate LEDs are on for your network devices.
-If your router and computer are connected to a separate Ethernet switch, make sure that the link LEDs are lit for the switch ports that are connected to your computer and router. - Wrong network configuration - Verify that the Ethernet card driver software and TCP/IP software are both installed and configured on your computer. - Verify that the IP address for your router and your computer are correct and that the addresses are on the same subnet.
+- Wrong physical connections Check that the appropriate LEDs are on for your network devices.
+If your router and computer are connected to a separate Ethernet switch, make sure that the link LEDs on the switch are lit for the switch ports that your computer and router are connected to. - Wrong network configuration Verify that the Ethernet card driver software and TCP/IP software are both installed and configured on your computer.
+Verify that the IP address for your router and your computer are correct and that the addresses are on the same subnet.